menno/cloudfront_asset_host/README.markdown

 ### Dependencies

-The gem relies on `openssl md5` and `gzip` utilities.
-Make sure they are available locally and on your servers.
+The gem relies on `gzip` utility.
+Make sure it is available locally and on your servers.

 ### Configuration